 In addition to classroom and curriculum based assessments including mid-year and end of course exams, the GALS students take several standardized assessments each year.
-As the state or district requires, All students take PSAT and SAT exams in the state of Colorado.
+As the state of Colorado or district requires, all students take PSAT and SAT exams.
 Ninth and tenth graders take the PSAT 9 and the PSAT 10 in the spring and juniors take the SAT.
 Juniors also take the CMAS (Colorado Measure of Academic Success) Science exam in the spring.
 Results will be shared with families to support student achievement.